JACK RICHARDSON

 Field craft comes first in my work.
 I combine it with strong editorial vision and technical skill to craft character-led, blue-chip sequences.
 My filmmaking has taken me to wild and remote places across the globe, where I’ve captured multiple world firsts.

 After completing a PhD in Earth Sciences in 2020, I worked at the University of Oxford’s Department of Zoology.
-I then joined the BBC Natural History Unit as an in-house researcher and camera operator, contributing to HOME - the most ambitious blue-chip commission in natural history to date.
+I then joined the BBC Natural History Unit as an in-house camera operator researcher, contributing to HOME - the most ambitious blue-chip commission in natural history to date.
 I fledged the Unit in 2024 as a cinematographer.
 My work reflects my passion for the characters at the heart of science, wildlife, and the natural world.